gustaphe/rmpuzzle/README.md

 # rmpuzzle

-Download puzzles from `logic-masters.de` to a ReMarkable tablet.
+Download puzzles from [Logic Masters Germany](https://logic-masters.de) to a ReMarkable tablet.

 Contains two bash scripts: `logic-masters2pdf` and `rmpuzzle`.

 ## logic-masters2pdf

 Takes a html link or a puzzle id and prints that puzzle to a pdf.

 ```bash